aliglara/capstone-c1-DA/deliverables/EDA_homeless_pop/EDA_homeless_pop.md

 <img src="output_19_0.png"  width=90%>

-Takeaways:
     - Since 2018, the total US-homeless population has increased an average of 2.5% yearly
     - Based on the Census.gov database, the highest US homeless population was registered in 2020
     - The US population registered a 0.5%-decrease between 2019 and 2020
     - The homeless population is 0.16% of the total population from 2015 to 2020

 ### How the homeless population is distributed on the US territories